MileHacker Logo

 • Characterized by narrow streets and traditional plazas.

-These elements tell stories of centuries of development and cultural layering.
+These elements tell stories of centuries of growth and cultural layering.

 Natural Gateway

-Barcelona serves as a natural gateway to the breathtaking Caribbean coast and Mochima National Park.
+Barcelona serves in a natural way gateway to the breathtaking Caribbean coast and Mochima National Park.

 Access to Nature